All Episodes

 You will be lynched, destroyed, caricatured by a committee of the U.S., U.S. Senate rather than hung from a tree.

-I mean, that was just powerful testimony, and and obviously Justice Thomas has gone on to be one of the, in my opinion, finest Supreme Court justices we've ever had in history.
+And obviously, Justice Thomas has gone on to be one of the, in my opinion, finest Supreme Court justices we've ever had in history.

-What is objective mean?
+What does objective mean?

 Now, do I think this woman has a right to be heard?